FACT-Finder-Web-Components/documentation/markdown/4.x/en/faq.md

 ---

 #### Question:
-Can I contribute to the future development of WebComponents?
+Can I contribute to the future development of FACT-Finder Web Components?

 #### Answer:
 Yes.
 Although the Web Components codebase is closed, you can still discuss and propose issues, changes and features at [GitHub issues](https://github.com/FACT-Finder-Web-Components/ff-web-components/issues).